After installing a traditional fence at two of the homes we’ve owned, I can tell you two things for sure: It’s expensive and a lot of work!

 Two: the flags.
 Wired electric fence kits come with flags that you put in the ground after burying the wires.
 This can be super helpful in the training process for your dog because they have a visual marker for where the boundary line is.

 Three: the shape.
 You have a lot of control over the shape of your invisible fence.
 (This is also true of advanced containment collars, though those generally cost much more.)
-The wireless dog fence systems create a circular-shaped boundary radiating out from wherever the transmitter is plugged in.
+These dog fence systems create a circular-shaped boundary radiating out from wherever the transmitter is plugged in.

 There are also a few major downsides with these electric dog fences.